stoddarg/MNS_FSW_XQ/README.md

 - Version 2.0 This version pulls in all the changes that have been made to the XC FSW repository for the Mini-NS as of 10/21.
 This project is to create the XQ boot files which are used by the Mini-NS Flight Unit and the Neutron-1 Flight Unit.
 This has boot files for version 4 of the FSW at both high and low baud rates.

 - Version 2.1 Pulled in the updates from FSW_XC version 6.5.
 Added the 15ms wait into this version and updated the boot files in the FSBL folder.

+--- to match up the version numbers, we are skipping ahead to the current FSW version ---

+- Version 7.0 Bug fixes for the HV bug and the DIR checksum; implemented the DIR and DEL functions; other updates, see the main repository